arcfernandes04/cosc349-assignment-1/README.md

 ## Getting it all up and running

-To start, you must first have [git](https://git-scm.com/downloads) installed on your PC, and have valid AWS credentials.
+To start, you must first have [git](https://git-scm.com/downloads) installed on your PC, and have access to the AWS console with valid credentials.

 Then you may clone the repository using the following command